coreexponentdev/fullstack-engineer-assessment-repo/README.md

 ## Bonus
-Deploy the Application to a Cloud provider (ex.
+Deploy the Application to a Cloud platform (ex.
 AWS or Azure).

+## Submission
+Push your code here, send a link if you deployed the application.